Personal Immigration

 You will need to demonstrate that your future intentions lie in the UK.
 Evidence of investments, or the purchase of property are all good ways to show this and you should consider retaining such evidence to substantiate these.

 On any application for an extension as a partner or for ILR as a partner you will need to show you have continued to live together since the last grant unless there is a good reason that you have not, consistent with an intention to live permanently in the UK.
-My colleague examined this requirement in an earlier blog post.
+This requirement was examined in an earlier article on our Knowledge Centre Residence requirements for Partners.

 There are a variety of sources of evidence that demonstrates residence including joint bank statements, utility bills, council tax and individual bills/correspondence to the same address.